joinpursuit/AC_4_Web/units/deepdive/exercises/es6_part1/es6_part1.md

 "Don't worry, mommy," said _, "I'll be careful.
 ```

-The function takes a string `name` as an argument, and returns a new string that contains the above exerpt, except that every instance of the underscore is replaced with `name`.
+The function takes a string `name` as an argument, and returns a new string that contains the above excerpt, except that every instance of the underscore is replaced with `name`.
 Use an arrow function and template literals.

 Example: